raspberrypilearning/3D-scene/en/step_5.md

 --- task ---

-Animate your sprite by moving or changing its costumes.
+To animate your sprite, program it to move or change costumes.

 --- collapse ---
 ---
 title: Move your sprite
 ---

-Get your sprite moving:
+Get your sprite to move:

 ```blocks3
 when green flag clicked